ffMathy/testability-kata/README.md

 **Important notes before you throw up**
 - In this phase we don't clean up the magic strings or optimize the program flow.
 This is on purpose, to keep the kata very small and understandable.
 We're not trying to teach clean code - we're trying to teach testability.
-- The steps below focus on cleaning the test code primarily.
+- The steps below focus on cleaning the test code primarily, not the code of the main program as much.

 ### Step 9.
 Re-use the "setup code" for all tests so that fakes are defined as fields on the test class
 In each test we are faking out several things and repeating ourselves over and over, violating the DRY principle (Don't Repeat Yourself).
 We should unify the generic setup logic for each test into a test initialization method.